FikriFz-17/FikriFz-17/README.md

 </p>

-- 🌱 I’m currently learning **Web Development, Machine Learning, Computer Vision**
+- 🌱 I’m currently learning **Web Development, Machine Learning, Recommendation System, NLP**

 - 👯 I’m looking to collaborate on **Real Project**

-- 🤝 I’m looking for help with **Machine Learning, Computer Vision**
+- 🤝 I’m looking for help with **Machine Learning, Recommendation System, NLP**

 - 👨‍💻 All of my projects are available at My Repositories